-The global strategic communication graduate certificate is a tremendous opportunity for working professionals to learn skills and gain insight to assist in their careers.
+The Global Strategic Communication graduate certificate is a tremendous opportunity for working professionals to learn skills and gain insight into solving global problems.
 The professional certificate includes four courses that can be completed two semesters.

-The graduate certificate is a popular option for students who wish to enroll in the Audience Analytics, Global Strategic Communication, Public Relations, or Public Interest Communication specializations without first taking the GRE, or for those who want an introduction to global strategic communication concepts without committing to the full master’s degree track.
+The graduate certificate is a popular option for students who wish to enroll in the Audience Analytics, Global Strategic Communication, or Public Relations specializations without first taking the GRE, or for those who want an introduction to global strategic communication concepts without committing to the full master’s degree track.

 Strategic Communication: Ethics and Concepts (3 credits)